 An enterprise registered under the laws of a jurisdiction outside China may be deemed a PRC tax resident enterprise if its place of effective management is in China.
 If an enterprise is deemed to be a PRC tax resident enterprise, its worldwide income will be subject to the corporate income tax.
 According to the Implementation Rules of the CIT Law, the term "de facto management bodies" is defined as bodies that have, in substance, and overall management and control over such aspects as the production and the business, personnel, accounts and properties of the enterprise.
 In addition, under the CIT Law and the Implementation Rules of the CIT Law, foreign shareholders could become subject to a 10% income tax on any gains they realize from the transfer of their shares, if such gains are regarded as income derived from sources within China, which includes gains from transfer of shares in an enterprise considered a "tax resident enterprise" in China.
-Once a non-PRC company is deemed to be a PRC tax resident enterprise by following the "place of effective management" concept and any dividend distributions from such company are regarded as income derived from sources withholding may be imposed and applied to dividend distributions from the deemed PRC tax resident enterprise to its foreign shareholders.
+Once a non-PRC company is deemed to be a PRC tax resident enterprise by following the "place of effective management" concept and any dividend distributions from such company are regarded as income derived from sources within China, PRC income tax withholding may be imposed and applied to dividend distributions from the deemed PRC tax resident enterprise to its foreign shareholders.

 If our company and JinkoSolar Technology are considered PRC tax resident enterprises for tax purposes, any dividends distributed from Jiangxi Jinko and Zhejiang Jinko to JinkoSolar Technology and ultimately to our company could be exempt from the PRC withholding tax; however, our company and JinkoSolar Technology will be subject to the uniform 25% corporate income tax rate as to our global income.
 In addition, any dividends we pay to our overseas shareholders or ADS holders, as well as any gains realized by such shareholders or ADSs holders from the transfer of our shares or ADSs, may be viewed as China-sourced income and, as a consequence, subject to PRC corporate income tax at a rate of 10% or a lower treaty rate.
-If the dividends we pay to our overseas shareholders or ADS holders or gains realized by such shareholders or ADS holders or gains realized by such shareholders or ADS holders or gains realized by such shareholders or ADS holders or gains realized by such shareholders or ADS holders or gains realized by such shareholders or ADS holders from the transfer of our shares or ADS hol
+If the dividends we pay to our overseas shareholders or ADS holders or gains realized by such shareholders or ADS holders from the transfer of our shares or ADSs are subject to PRC corporate income tax, we would be required to withhold taxes on such dividends.
+In such case, the value of your investment in our shares or ADSs may be materially and adversely affected.